CamdenTadhg/JoblyFrontEnd/Planning/ProjectPlan.md

 THE REALLY HARD PART
-3) Write tests
-    - App [save to git]: Friday
-1) Deploy on Render: Sunday
+1) Deploy on Render: Saturday
-    Set up database on Supabase
     Deploy backend on Render
     Deploy frontend on Render

 THE FUTURE PART
-- finish any incomplete tests
 - Substitute in my own backend and get it working
     - will need all the application stuff I added
 - Tweak to be accessible for portfolio